ngtrangminhduc/Overheat-Sensor/index.md

 October 18, 2018: Started the Raspberry Pi Installation.
 For me the NOOBS didn't work, but flashing the Raspbian ISO file into the SD card worked.

-October 16, 2018: Showed acquisitions to Kristian, finished UML diagram
+October 16, 2018: Showed acquisitions to Kristian, finished UML diagram and soldering

 October 12, 2018: Discussing the Pseudo Code with partner